 The play, Cymbeline, isn’t exactly Hamlet or King Lear; it might have seemed disappointingly obscure to many companies.
 But it was full of resonance for the fledgling nation.
 The play tells the story of a Roman invasion of Britain prompted by the island’s refusal to pay tribute, and the parallel attempt of an Italian courtier, Iachimo, to corrupt the innocent love between two Britons, Imogen and Posthumus.
-Both the return to the Roman fold.
+Both the British army and the loyal lovers triumph, but the play ends with reconciliation and a return to the Roman fold.
 Britain emerges victorious, but not defined by opposition to the continent.